In Singapore, companies have the prerogative to fire at will, but what if you think you were unfairly dismissed?

 What does the Employment Act say about unfair dismissals?

-Under the Employment Act, an employee may be dismissed on the grounds of misconduct inconsistent with the fulfillment of the express or implied conditions of his service.
+, an employee may be dismissed on the grounds of misconduct inconsistent with the fulfillment of the express or implied conditions of his service.

 However, the employer should only do this after “due enquiry”.